Youssefachouri/resources/en/about_logos.md

 <p>The emergence of QR codes has transformed marketing.
 It encourages customer engagement, makes information more accessible, and adds flexibility to marketing. </p>

 <p>However, a little bit of personalization can go a long way in increasing brand exposure and awareness.
-Adding a logo to the QR code is a step towards getting more scans, leads, and conversions.   </p>
+Adding a logo to a QR code is a step towards getting more scans, leads, and conversions.   </p>
-<h2> Why Should You Add Logos To QR Code?</h2>
+<h2> Why Should You Add Logos To Your QR Codes?</h2>
 <p>Imagine printing plain QR codes onto leaflets, product packagings, banners, and other marketing materials.
-While the QR codes work perfectly, they did nothing to convey your brand identity.</p>
+While the QR codes work perfectly, they do nothing to convey your brand identity.</p>

 <p>In business, it's important to increase awareness and instill brand loyalty amongst your customers.
 Logos are the most identifiable element that customers associate with a brand.
 You'll want your QR code to stand out from those printed in the plain, default format.</p>

-<p>Customer associate logos with the company.
+<p>Customers associate logos with the company.
 By adding it to the QR code, you instill trust amongst the customers, and they'll have little hesitation about scanning it.
 If you're using a plain QR code, people may question if scanning the QR code is safe.</p>

 <h2>Does Adding A Logo Affect QR Code Scanability?</h2>